Ben-21/ben-21/README.md

 Hi there 👋
 </h2>
 <p align="center">
-I am Benjamin and currently I am mainly learning Java and the Spring Boot framework, as well as React and TypeScript.
+I am Benjamin.
+I am an Industrial Engineer and Java Developer.
+Currently I am mainly learning Java and the Spring Boot framework, as well as React and TypeScript.
 </p>

 <h2 align="center">